 - In "Selma's Choice" Selma takes Bart and Lisa to Duff Gardens, and Lisa drinks the water from the boat ride on a dare: "Ooh, I can see the music!"

-- In "Homer and Apu" Lisa has a similar quote on eating a Spice heavy meal: "I can see through time".
+- In "Homer and Apu" Lisa has a similar quote on eating a spice-heavy Indian meal: "I can see through time!"

 - Homer's "food sense" is so pronounced he can smell the letters on a birthday cake and hear pudding.

 - In one episode, Lisa finds a crankiness cure and gives it to Grandpa.
 They try to isolate out of a drop of his sweat by giving every chemical in it back to him one at a time.
 One reaction was "I taste music."